2 Americans taken hostage by Hamas during the attack on Israel are freed

 "Our fellow citizens have endured a terrible ordeal these past 14 days, and I am overjoyed that they will soon be reunited with their family, who has been wracked with fear," said President Biden in a statement.

-The pair were received by Israeli military at the border of the Gaza Strip, according to the prime minister's office.
+The pair's exit from Gaza was facilitated by the International Committee of the Red Cross, and the two were received by the Israeli military at the border of the Gaza Strip, according to the prime minister's office.
 "At the moment, they are on their way to a meeting point at a military base in the center of their country, where their family members are waiting for them," the statement said.

+Speaking to reporters from the State Department, U.S. Secretary of State Antony Blinken confirmed that two Americans are with Israeli authorities in Israel and that a team from the U.S. Embassy would meet with them soon.
+Blinken added that he did not yet have details about the conditions of the mother and daughter.

+"Over the coming hours, they'll receive any support and assistance they need, and of course, we are very anxious to be able to reunite them with their loved ones," Blinken said.

-The Ranaans were staying in a guest house in southern Israel on Oct.
-7, when Hamas militants flooded across the Gaza border and into Israeli communities nearby.
+The Raanans were staying in a guesthouse in southern Israel on Oct.
+7 when Hamas militants flooded across the Gaza border and into Israeli communities nearby.
 More than 1,400 people died in the attack, including hundreds of people killed in their homes and at a music festival, Israeli officials say.

 Among the towns attacked was Nahal Oz, a quiet, small kibbutz just half a mile from the border with Gaza.
-Family members had been in contact with the Raanans even as the fighting began that morning, according to Cohen.
-For hours, they received updates via WhatsApp from the pair, who were hiding in a safe room, according to relatives.
+Family members had been in contact with the Raanans, who were in Nahal Oz, even as the fighting began that morning, according to Cohen.
+For hours, they received updates via WhatsApp from the two, who were hiding in a safe room, according to relatives.

 But the messages stopped soon after noon, Cohen said.
 "After two hours or so of silence, we started to feel uneasy."

-The agreement to release the Raanans were the result of negotiations between the U.S., Israel, Qatar and Hamas.
+The agreement to release the Raanans was the result of negotiations among the U.S., Israel, Qatar and Hamas.

+About 200 hostages are thought to remain in the hands of Hamas, including dozens of children, according to the Israeli military.
+Ten Americans also remain unaccounted for, according to Blinken.

 Israeli leaders have said that until all hostages are released, Israel will not lift a siege of Gaza that has cut off food, water, electricity and fuel from the territory that is home to more than 2 million Palestinians.